 SAMSUNG BAR Plus 256GB

-Top Pick: Samsung is the leading supplier of memory in the world, and the company’s flash drives are the best in the world.
-This particular drive has 256GB of storage with the USB 3.1 specification.
-Samsung uses V-NAND technology with enhanced read/write performance and transfer speeds of 400MB/s. and it is backward compatible with USB 3.0, USB 2.0.
+Top Pick: Samsung is a leading manufacturer of technology and makes some of the best USB flash drives on the market.
+This USB 3.1 drive has 256GB of storage and backward compatibility.
+It uses V-NAND technology with enhanced read/write performance and transfer speeds of 400MB/s.

 SanDisk 256GB Ultra Dual Drive USB

-Runner Up: Like Samsung, SanDisk is also a leading manufacturer of flash memory.
-This flash drive has both USB 3.1 and Type-C connectors.
-This allows you to use it on PCs as well as smartphones with Type-C ports with a retractable design.
+Runner Up: Like Samsung, SanDisk is also a leading manufacturer of flash drives.
+This USB flash drive features a retractable design with a reversible USB 3.1 connector and a traditional USB connector, allowing you to use it on PCs and smartphones.
+It is backward compatible with USB 3.0 and 2.0.

-You get high-speed transfer speeds of up to 150MB/s across Type-C enabled smartphones, tablets, and PC/Mac computers.
+You get high-speed transfer speeds of up to 150MB/s and transfer files easily and quickly between smartphones, tablets and computers.

 PNY 1TB Turbo Attaché 3